abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 actions as well.

-It is a great refuge for us to recollect that we've exerted a significant amount of effort in various aspects of the practice—study, meditation, different devotional practices, service, and other wholesome actions.
-This is a meaningful source of comfort, because we know that what we've done in the past is repeatable—we have established an ability to practice well.
+It is a great refuge for us to recollect that we've exerted a significant amount of effort in various aspects of the practice---study, meditation, different devotional practices, service, and other wholesome actions.
+This is a meaningful source of comfort, because we know that what we've done in the past is repeatable---we have established an ability to practice well.
 This can give us a sense of satisfaction, which is especially important when we're going through a difficult and challenging stretch.
 If I had never put forth that effort in my early years, I think it would be very difficult for me to establish those wholesome habits for the first time now, because I wouldn't know I was